 - 8.12 There is an identified need to recycle bulky wastes, which include hard plastic and soft furnishings such as mattresses, sofas, garden furniture and bicycles.
 These tend to be items that are not collected by the local authority but deposited at household recycling centres.
 This will require facilities for storage, bulking up and transfer of bulky waste and bulky waste treatment facilities.
 Treatment facilities would enable bulky waste to be separated into different fractions.
-It could then be shredded to produce a valuable fuel known as Refuse Derived Fuel (RDF) or Solid Recovered Fuel (SRF). - 8.13 The Waste Plan aims for net self sufficiency, therefore there is a need for capacity to enable the bulking up and treatment bulky waste in Dorset.
+It could then be shredded to produce a valuable fuel known as Refuse Derived Fuel (RDF) or Solid Recovered Fuel (SRF).
+Shredded bulky waste may need to be mixed with black bag waste in order to prepare RDF or SRF.
+Facilities producing RDF or SRF would be classed as recovery facility and therefore would need to comply with the relevant criteria of Policy 6 'Recovery Facilities (MM8.2). - 8.13 The Waste Plan aims for net self sufficiency, therefore there is a need for capacity to enable the bulking up and treatment of bulky waste in Dorset (MM8.3).